jd1t25/dotfiles/README.md

-#### Set up by someone who definitely knows what they’re doing... sort of.
+#### Set up by someone who definitely knows what he's doing... sort of.